Ivan Hlinka: Playing career

 Hlinka began to play ice hockey at a young age.
 When he was six years old, he was playing HC Litvínov's youth team.
 He played in Czechoslovak league for the first time when he was 16.

 At age 20, he became a captain of Litvínov's men's team and played in the Czechoslovak national team for the first time.
 He played 256 games as a member of the Czechoslovak national team and scored 132 goals in international games.
 He also played in 544 games in the Czechoslovak league and scored 347 times.
 Hlinka was named the Golden Hockey Stick winner as the country's top player in 1978.

 Hlinka helped the Czechoslovak team to win world titles in 1972, 1976, and 1977.
 As a member of the Czechoslovak team, he won an Olympic bronze medal in 1972 and a silver medal in 1976.

 Hlinka played in the inaugural Canada Cup tournament in 1976, the international tournament in which the best available players competed for their countries (most notably, players from the National Hockey League).
 Canada defeated Czechoslovakia in the best-of-three final two games to nothing, with scores of 6–0 and 5–4.
 The following year, he was named the national team's captain, a position he held from 1977 to 1980.

 In 1981, Hlinka and fellow Czech Jiří Bubla joined the NHL's Vancouver Canucks.
 This started the Czech migration to the NHL.
 They were the first Czechoslovak players to compete in the NHL with the permission of their country's authorities.
 (Jaroslav Jiřík played legally in the NHL in the 1969–70 season, but only in three games.)
 Playing in his first NHL season, Hlinka set a Canucks record for the most points by a rookie with 60 (later matched by Pavel Bure in 1991–92).
 During the subsequent 1982 Stanley Cup playoffs, the Canucks advanced to the Finals against the New York Islanders.
-In a losing effort (Vancouver lost the series in four straight games), Hlinka became the first Czech to ever play in the Stanley Cup Finals (Bubla did not play in them).
+In a losing effort (Vancouver lost the series in four straight games), Hlinka became the first Czech to play in the Stanley Cup Final (Bubla did not play in them).
 The following season, Hlinka improved to 63 points over 65 games.
 In his two years in the NHL, Hlinka totalled 42 goals and assisted on 81 others in 137 games.

 Hlinka returned to Europe to finish his playing career due to problems with his back in 1983.
 He played in the Swiss team EV Zug until 1985, when he returned to Litvínov where he started his coaching career.